microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 Accera automatically appends a unique identifier to the function implementation, such as `optimized_matmul_py_4a6286d9` to support auto-tuning.
 This name is re-generated every time the HAT package is rebuilt.
 To make it easier for client code to use the function, Accera also provides a fixed-name alias, `optimized_matmul_py`, for the same function.

-To see how Accera has handled the code generation given the iteration space transformations and the final plan, you can change the `format=HAT` to `format=MLIR`, which will output MLIR for each major lowering phase.
+To see how Accera generates code for the iteration space transformations and the plan, you can change the `format=HAT` to `format=MLIR`, which will output MLIR for each lowering phase.
 Stepping through the progression of lowerings, you can see how Accera moves from simple representation of the [Accera DSL](optimized_matmul/mlir/1_Canonicalizer.mlir), to the final [optimized assembly](optimized_matmul/mlir/optimized_matmul_llvm.mlir).

 Compare this to previous tutorial, whose naive DSL is given [here](hello_matmul/mlir/1_Canonicalizer.mlir), and final assembly can be viewed [here](hello_matmul/mlir/hello_matmul_llvm.mlir).